-- Dam 1 and Dam 2 and 3 were sampled every month from January 2018.
-All dams are required to be monitored monthly for the first year of operations to determine a diagnostic set of analytes adopted for ongoing monitoring.
-Following determination of appropriate analytes, monitoring will be undertaken biannually to determine ongoing compliance with the water quality performance criteria with a requirement to sample; - SW1 was not monitored in 2018, with the requirement to monitor monthly if the creek is flowing as per the Water Management Plan.
-There were no times that SW1 was flowing during monthly monitoring events; - SW2 was monitored monthly from April to December (nine occasions) in 2018, with the requirement to monitor monthly if the creek is flowing and within 24 hours of any discharge as per the Water Management Plan; - SW3 was monitored in May, June, October and December (four occasions), with the requirement to monitor monthly if the creek is flowing and within 24 hours of any discharge as per the Water Management Plan.
-There were some months where there was no flow in the creek; and - SW4 in June 2018 (one occasion), with the requirement to monitor monthly if the creek is flowing as per the Water Management Plan.
-SW4 rarely flows and was not flowing during other monitoring sampling events.
+- Dam 2 and 3 were sampled every month from January 2019 while Dam 1 was sampled every month from January 2019 with the exception of December 2019 (eleven occasions, with this being a safety issue to access the dam). - SW1 was not monitored in 2019, with the requirement to monitor monthly if the creek is flowing as per the Water Management Plan.
+There were no flows at SW1 during monthly monitoring events; - SW2 was monitored monthly from during every month of 2019 with the exception of February (eleven occasions), with the requirement to monitor monthly if the creek is flowing and within 24 hours of any discharge as per the Water Management Plan; - SW3 was monitored in March and June 2019 (two occasions), with the requirement to monitor monthly if the creek is flowing and within 24 hours of any discharge as per the Water Management Plan.
+Most months there was no flow in the creek; and - SW4 rarely flows and was not monitored during 2019.
+SW4 has a requirement to monitor monthly if the creek is flowing as per the Water Management Plan.